katharine-kinn/django-tags/README.rst

 django-tags-app is a simple app to add tags to your existing models.
-It features special TagMeta class derived from django.models.base.ModelBase, which adds 'tags' ManyToMany field and 'get_tags' method to chosen model.
+It features special TagMeta class derived from django.models.base.ModelBase, which adds 'tags' ManyToMany field method to chosen model.

 Quick start
 -----------